MileHacker Logo

 • Do not stick chopsticks vertically in your rice bowl.
 Slurping noodles or soup is acceptable.

-• Tipping is not a common practice in China and can be at times considered offensive.
+• People don't usually tip in China and may be at times considered offensive.
 Avoid giving tips in restaurants, taxis, or hotels.

 • Toasting is common in group meals, especially with alcohol.